 Using VirtualBox I was able to write the fingerprint into the real bios of the T400.
 Windows XP Professional as guest was used, running “setup32_xvp.exe”, downloaded here from Lenovo.
 At first I got a strange “C:\WINDOWS path too long” error message as a part of the *.msi installation… Really strange.

-However I have fixed this at the end: And my fingerprint was saved to into the Thinkpad bios with success!
+However I have fixed this in the end: And my fingerprint was saved to into the Thinkpad bios with success!

 The Lenovo software for Windows isn’t needed any more afterwards.